 In many instances, a seizure isn’t preventable.
-However, maintaining a healthy lifestyle can give you the best chance at reducing your risk.
+But maintaining a healthy lifestyle can give you the best chance at reducing your risk.
 You can do the following:

 - Get plenty of sleep.

-- Eat a healthy diet and stay well hydrated.
+- Eat a balanced diet and drink plenty of fluids.

 - Exercise regularly.